Imaging a chain of strongly correlated Rydberg excitations enabled by F\"{o}rster-resonance-enhanced interaction: F o rster-resonance-enhanced interaction

 In our experiment, with the presence of a bias magnetic field of 13.3 G along the quantization axis $\hat{z}$, the $|r\rangle = |27F_{7/2}, m_J = 7/2\rangle$ state is used as the upper Rydberg EIT level to image Rydberg excitations in a Zeeman level $|r'_0\rangle = |96S_{1/2}, m_J = 1/2\rangle$.
 Shown in Fig.~\ref{fig1}(b) are the interaction potential curves of the pair states $|rr'_0\rangle$ and $|GP\rangle = |27G_{9/2}, m_J = 9/2, 95P_{3/2}, m_J = 3/2\rangle$, which is the pair state most strongly dipole-coupled to $|rr'_0\rangle$.
 The small $\Delta E$ = 33 MHz and strong dipole coupling ensure that the interaction potential of the pair state $|rr'_0\rangle$, $V^{rr'_0}(R)= -C_6^{rr'_0}/R^6$, possesses a large coefficient $C_6^{rr'_0}/h$ = -1010 GHz$\cdot \mu \mathrm{m}^6$.
 Here $C_6^{rr'_0}$ is extracted by fitting $V^{rr'_0}(R)$ to the potential curve for $R > 1.3 \times R_{vdW}$ = 9.2 $\mu$m, which asymptotically converges to the $|rr'_0\rangle$ pair state as $R \rightarrow \infty$.
 Plotted in Fig.~\ref{fig1}(c) is the interaction coefficient $C_6^{rr'}$, where $|r'\rangle$ = $|n'S_{1/2}, m_J = 1/2\rangle$, for a range of $n'$.
 A resonant peak at $n' =$ 96 can be clearly seen.
 In case a different detection state $n \neq 27$ is used, the resonance peak appears at a different excitation state $n'$, as implied by the plot of energy differences in Fig.~\ref{fig1}(a).
 This indicates that this F\"{o}rster-resonance enhanced interaction can allow state-selective imaging.

 One advantage of this new scheme, utilizing an EIT detection state of low $n$ for imaging a Rydberg excitation of a high $n'$ state, is that the small interaction $V^{rr}=-C_6^{rr}/R^6$ between two atoms in the $|r\rangle$ state greatly reduces the photon scattering of the probe light~\cite{pritchard:10,han2016spectral}.
 As a result, this scheme allows good EIT transmission at a large enough detection probe Rabi frequency $\Omega_{p}$, which provides sufficient photon flux to surpass imaging noises under the condition of homodyne detection.
 Meanwhile, the interaction $V^{rr'_0}(R)= -C_6^{rr'_0}/R^6$ is quite large due to the existence of the F\"{o}rster resonance shown in Eq.~(\ref{forsterresonance}), even if the difference between $n'$ and $n$ is much larger than that typically used.
 These are the root causes of the increased sensitivity that warrants fast imaging of single Rydberg excitation.
+Another advantage of the scheme is that, compared to other works using EIT detections where $n \sim n'$ ~\cite{tiarks2014sptransistor,gorniaczyk2016,gunter2013observing,xu2021rydbergensembels,srakaew2023}, the diffusion of Rydberg excitations in $n'$ state via hopping exchanges with Rydberg populations in $n$ state does not occur, as there is no non-zero dipole moment between the $n'S$ \& ($n'$-1)$P$ states and $nF$.
+This is beneficial to achieve good spatial resolution.